Stages of the French Way

 Most common starting points

-One of the most relevant facts is that 67% of French Way pilgrims start their journey in Sarria, a town located just over 100 km from Santiago, the minimum distance required to obtain the Compostela.
-This concentration causes heavy saturation in the last 100 kilometers of the route.
-As an alternative to this overcrowding, many pilgrims choose routes such as the Sanabrés Way or the Winter Way, less-traveled itineraries that also allow obtaining the Compostela and offer a calmer, more authentic experience, and for which we also provide complete guides.
-In addition to Sarria, other popular starting points on the French Way include:
+One of the most relevant statistics is that 67% of pilgrims on the Camino Francés begin their journey in Sarria, a town located just over 100 km from Santiago, the minimum distance required to obtain the Compostela.
+This concentration causes significant congestion in the last 100 kilometres of the route.
+As an alternative to this crowding, many pilgrims choose routes such as the Camino Sanabrés or the Camino de Invierno, less-travelled itineraries that also allow you to obtain the Compostela and offer a quieter, more authentic experience, and for which we also have a complete guide.
+In addition to Sarria, other popular starting points on the Camino Francés are:

 - Saint-Jean-Pied-de-Port: ~30,000 pilgrims